MicrosoftDocs/office-developer-client-docs/docs/outlook/pia/how-to-get-information-about-all-distribution-lists-of-which-the-current-user-is-a-member.md

 - csharp
 ---

-# How to: Get Information About All Distribution Lists of Which the Current User is a Member
+# Get Information About All Distribution Lists of Which the Current User is a Member

 This example uses the [GetMemberOfList()](https://msdn.microsoft.com/en-us/library/bb623397\(v=office.15\)) method to get information about all distribution lists of which the current user is a member.